francois/surrender/README.md

 STDOUT, implying the file must be kept.

 Incidentally, all parameters to surrender are optional.
-The default values are the ones expressed above. surrender uses a constant amount of memory, proportional to the sum of all parameters.
+The default values are the ones expressed above. surrender uses a constant amount of memory, related to the total number of files in the input stream.

 ## Contributing